Amicus/end-dash/docs/collection.md

 </div>
 ```

-Then for each template add a 'when' clause
+Then for each template add a 'when' clause:

 ```html
 <div class='character- whenBond-'>